-But, in this post we will only focus on day trading.
-Putting more emphases on scalping which is the most common trading style with millennial & beginning traders.
+But, in this post, we will only focus on day trading.
+Putting more emphasis on scalping which is the most common trading style with millennial & beginning traders.

 And How Can I Use it To Take Advantage of Small Market Moves?

-Scalping is a trading style where impatient traders take advantage of momentarily opportunities – grabbing small wins consistently in a relatively safe fashion.
+Scalping is a trading style where impatient traders take advantage of momentary opportunities – grabbing small wins consistently in a relatively safe fashion.

 Scalpers go in & out of positions during the day – using the most volatile assets.